prankshaw/prankshaw/README.md

 </div>

-#### I'm a Software Developer(Backend) in Payments [@Groww](https://groww.in/), Computer Science Engineer, graduated in 2020 and based out of India🇮🇳.
+#### I'm a Software Developer(Backend) in Payments[@Intuit](https://www.intuit.com/in/) Ex-[@Groww](https://groww.in/), Computer Science Engineer, graduated in 2020 and based out of India🇮🇳.
 Besides coding, I love to read a lot and write a bit.
 Feel free to reach out to me.
 [Get My Resume!](https://www.dropbox.com/s/a82jo1a70ks27el/Pranjal%20Rastogi%20Resume.pdf?dl=0)

 #### 😄 Know About Me: ...
 *   🌍  Delhi | Bengaluru